best rafting in rishikesh

 Note: Grade VI rapids are considered unraftable and are not found in commercial rafting routes in Rishikesh.

-What to Expect During Your Rafting Trip
+What to Expect on Your Rafting Adventure

-A typical river rafting experience in Rishikesh includes:
+A standard rafting experience in Rishikesh involves:

-- Equipment Distribution: You'll be provided with a life jacket, helmet, and paddle.
+- Equipment distribution: life jacket, helmet, paddle

 Emergency Tip: If you fall into the water, float on your back with your feet pointing downstream to avoid hitting rocks.
 Use your hands to navigate toward the raft or shore.